thomaspinckney3/cs4501/Project2.md

 What to turn in
 ---------------

-You'll send us the link to your github repo and a tag with the version of your code we should use.
-We'll checkout the code, run "docker-compose up" and expect things to run.
+First, the owner of the group's repository needs to make the project repo private and add the other group members and the grader (Github username: "Zakinator123", email: "zaf2xk@virginia.edu") as 'collaborators'.

+Second, once you are ready to submit, create a Github Release, and email Zakey (zaf2xk) and Tom (tp3ks) the link to the release - please make the subject of the email "ISA Project 2 Submission".
+A Github release will essentially make a snapshot commit of the repo that's labeled with a tag that I will use.
+See here for more details: https://help.github.com/articles/creating-releases/.

+We should be able to clone your repository, git check out the appropriate commit/release, and run docker-compose up without any problems.

+Remember not to commit database files, migration files, or pycache files to Github.
+If you have already accidentally done so, figure out how to remove them.

 You can assume we have a clean mysql database called 'cs4501' with user 'www' of password '$3cureUS' (as we configured in project1) for your models container to hook up to.

-For this project, we expect your project to have APIs for each model for creating, reading, updating and deleting (basic CRUD operations).
+For this project, we just expect your project to have APIs for each model for creating, reading, updating and deleting (basic CRUD operations).
 Make sure you do not omit error checking.

 As a reminder, some things that need to be executed by the docker-compose.yml: